Why Are There Two Different Units for Cholesterol?

 Why Does This Cause Confusion?

-The internationalisation of health information online means UK patients regularly encounter American cholesterol resources, forums, and studies that use mg/dL.
-Someone managing their cholesterol who reads a US cardiology article, uses an American health app, or discusses results with a relative in the US will encounter numbers that appear vastly different to their own.
+The internationalization of health information online means American patients regularly encounter resources, studies, and forums that use mmol/L. Someone managing their cholesterol who reads a European cardiology study, uses an imported home monitor that displays mmol/L, or compares results with a relative in the UK or Canada will encounter numbers that appear vastly different from their own.
+Many budget home cholesterol monitors sold online are configured for international markets and display readings in mmol/L by default.
 This converter lets you translate between the two instantly, for all four values on a standard lipid panel.

 What is a Lipid Panel?